demisto/content/Misc/reputation-domain_CHANGELOG.md

 ## [Unreleased]
-Support for prefixed with 'http:' and 'http:\\' URLs.
+Support for prefixed with 'http:' and 'http:\\' Domains.

 ## [19.10.1] - 2019-10-15
 Added support for non english languages